DaveDangereux/ball_sort/README.md

 If you would like to run tests, a `test.sh` script is also included.
 This will build a Google Test executable.

+## Known issues
+Although all illegal and many wasteful moves have been eliminated, the algorithm still makes unnecessary moves.
+This will be corrected in a future update.

 ## Author
 [David Jordan](https://github.com/d4n93r3ux)